Donor Recognition: When and How to Appreciate Your Supporters

 10. Welcome the new and cultivate the old

 Both existing and new donors are crucial to your nonprofit’s growth.
-In order to welcome the new donors, create donor welcome packages.
+Welcome new donors by creating donor welcome packages.

 A thoughtful onboarding campaign to welcome new donors to your nonprofit teaches them your values and makes them aware of your needs.
 The presence of an onboarding process is not only helpful in showing people who you are, but it also keeps your new donors plugged in and reminded of your mission.